thepyottlab/ASR-Inspect/README.md

 - Navigate between trials using arrow keys.
 - Manually or automatically adjust the scale.
 - Toggle trial status (Accepted ↔ Rejected) using the space bar.
-- Remove all rejected trials from the dataset.
+- Remove rejected trials from the dataset.
 - Export datasets before or after filtering or classifying.

 ## Installation